 We will explore opportunities such as development of connected community spaces and places using a range of assets.
 We recognise that community isolation and fragmentation can be successfully challenged by shifting the focus from what's missing to mapping community skills, resources and assets and strengthening what's already there in neighbourhoods and communities.
 We will work with partners to develop a borough-wide volunteering framework to ensure there is a wide spectrum of volunteering opportunities that will make it easier for anybody to get involved, from one-off, temporary involvement to regular engagement and volunteer leadership opportunities.
 We will work with partners to leverage more funding to the VCS and opportunities to deliver greater social value.
-We will launch a new community grants programme as well as review our community ward budgets to ensure they support neighbourhood participation and involvement.
-We created an outcomebased framework for the new Community Fund to ensure it tackles issues and delivers priorities raised by local people through the opportunity and fairness commission.
+We will be re launching the Active Communities Fund and are reviewing our community ward budgets to ensure they support community development.
+We created an outcome-based framework for the new Community Fund to ensure it tackles issues and delivers priorities raised by local people through the opportunity and fairness commission.
 We want to work with the VCSE to address those tough issues.

 We understand that the solutions cannot be delivered by "one size fits all" service models.

 We believe that joined-up, tailored initiatives designed to tackle local issues that are being delivered or supported by services provided by VCSE to address neighbourhood-based needs, can greatly improve the outcomes for our residents, prevent and provide solutions to many of the problems, release some of the pressure placed on public services and become triggers to increasing local activism as communities unite to tackle disadvantage and develop local solutions together with local organisations.
 Thus, we will be working with local partners to create an environment which strengthens the sector and mitigates barriers to its growth.

-Croydon has a thriving voluntary and community sector, with more than 1,700 organisations working in the borough in all sectors including the arts, environment, sport, health and social care.
+Croydon has a thriving voluntary and community sector, with more than 1700 organisations working in the borough in all sectors including the arts, environment, sport, health and social care.
 We want to harness the talents of local people through strengthening our local voluntary, community, social enterprise and faith sectors.

-- Explore opportunities to develop connected community spaces and places, using a range of assets; - Explore opportunities for communities to have more responsibility for the things that matter most to them and their neighbourhoods; - Encourage community cohesion, influence and participation through community ward budgets; - Leverage more funding to the VCS and opportunities to deliver greater social value; - Develop a borough-wide volunteering framework; - Launch a new community grants programme; - Address tough issues including social isolation; and - Ensure that the new Community Fund delivers outcomes from the opportunity and fairness commission
+- Explore opportunities to develop connected community spaces and places, using a range of assets [Check IDP and local Plan] - Deliver and review community ward budgets - Work with partners to leverage more funding to the VCS and opportunities to deliver greater social value - Work with partners to develop a borough-wide volunteering framework - Relaunch the Active Communities Fund - Work together to address tough issues including social isolation... - Ensure that the new Community Fund delivers outcomes from the opportunity and fairness commission

-- A greater proportion of local organisations report that Croydon provides an environment for thriving and growing voluntary, community and social enterprise sector; - Increased levels and models of volunteering; - A greater proportion of people feel that they influence decisions in their local areas; - Improved trust in local agencies; - Voluntary, community, social enterprise sectors actively engaging and participating in partnership work and developing and delivering local services; and - An increased proportion of social enterprises and voluntary sector organisations deliver services in the borough.
+- A greater proportion of local organisations report that Croydon provides an environment for thriving and growing voluntary, community and social enterprise sector - Increased levels and models of volunteering - A greater proportion of people feel that they influence decisions in their local areas

+- Improved trust in local agencies - Voluntary, community, social enterprise sectors actively engaging and participating in partnership work and developing and delivering local services - An increased proportion of social enterprises and voluntary sector organisations deliver services in the borough